HOA Volleyball Powerleague presented by Active Ankle

 Note that the total amount for the Powerleague ($ 500) is due at registration for the qualifying tournament.
 Teams that do not qualify for the Powerleague will receive a refund of $ 250 after the Qualifying Tournament.
 Teams qualifying for Powerleague 2 will receive a refund of $ 50

-For the age groups 12, 13 and 18, the number of teams that can play in the Powerleague Qualifier is limited to 20.
-Teams with a top 12 finish in the previous year final rankings are guaranteed entry if they register by the deadline (a club can claim a spot in the 18’s division if they had a team in the top 12 in the 17’s division in the previous year).
+For the age groups 12, and 18, the number of teams that can play in the Powerleague Qualifier is limited to 25.
+For the 13’s division the maximum number of teams is 35.
+Teams with a top 15 finish in the previous year final rankings are guaranteed entry if they register by the deadline (a club can claim a spot in the 18’s division if they had a team in the top 12 in the 17’s division in the previous year).
 All other teams will be accepted on a first come first serve base for the qualifying tournament until the tournament is filled.

 The Qualifying Tournament will be seeded based on last season’s results/rankings, where possible.
 Keep in mind that for an 18 & under team registering for the Powerleague Qualifier Tournament, the HOA seeding committee will look at the ‘same’ team’s prior season in 17& Under results/rankings.
 Teams from new clubs or teams who had no equivalent in the same club in the previous year, are seeded at the bottom.